Concentration camp: Other camps

-Before and during World War II, concentration camps were established by various authorities.
+Both before and during World War II, concentration camps were established by various governments.
 In the late 1920s, the Dutch colonial government established the Boven-Digoel concentration camp in the Dutch East Indies (present-day Indonesia) to intern Indonesian nationalist leaders and political dissidents.
-Also during World War II, concentration camps were established by Italian, Japanese, US, and Canadian forces.
+They were used by Francisco Franco during and after the Spanish Civil War.
+During World War II, concentration camps were also established by the Italian, Brazilian, Japanese, United States, and Canadian governments.

+Modern usage

-The former label continues to see expanded use for cases post-World War II, for instance in relation to British camps in Kenya during the Mau Mau rebellion (1952–1960), French camps to forcibly relocate 2 million Algerians during the Algerian War, camps set up in Chile during the military dictatorship of Augusto Pinochet (1973–1990).
+The use of the former label continues to be expanded in relation to post-World War II camps, for instance, it is used in relation to British camps in Kenya which were used by the British government during the Mau Mau rebellion (1952–1960), French camps to forcibly relocate 2 million Algerians during the Algerian War, camps which were set up in Chile during the military dictatorship of Augusto Pinochet (1973–1990).

 According to the United States Department of Defense as many as 3 million Uyghurs and members of other Muslim minority groups are being held in China's internment camps which are located in the Xinjiang region and which American news reports often label as concentration camps.
 The camps were established in the late 2010s under Chinese Communist Party general secretary Xi Jinping's administration.

-More recently, there have been instances of plots of land used as recruitment centers, for forced labor and extermination centers used by Mexican drug cartels, a prominent example being the Jalisco extermination camp, where a group looking for missing persons in Mexico found over 200 pairs of shoes and clandestine crematoriums.
+More recently, there have been instances of plots of land used as recruitment centers, for forced labor and extermination centers used by Mexican drug cartels, a prominent example being the Jalisco extermination camp, where a group of people who were looking for missing persons in Mexico found over 200 pairs of shoes and clandestine crematoriums.
+The internment of US immigrants under the second Trump Administration, such as the South Florida Detention Facility and CECOT, has drawn comparison to the use of concentration camps.
+While some outlets rejected this comparison, hundreds of Holocaust and genocide scholars wrote an open letter addressed to the United States Holocaust Memorial Museum calling the use of the term "concentration camp" appropriate.